Sam Houston State University: Club sports

 Club sports are very popular at SHSU.
-Some available to students include: powerlifting, ultimate frisbee, lacrosse, rugby, martial arts, trap and skeet, inline hockey, basketball, volleyball, soccer, tennis, and baseball.
-In 2013 the Sam Houston quidditch team won the IQA World Cup VI Division 2 championship.
+Some available to students include powerlifting, ultimate frisbee, lacrosse, rugby, martial arts, trap and skeet, inline hockey, basketball, volleyball, soccer, tennis, and baseball.
+In 2013, the Sam Houston quidditch team won the IQA World Cup VI Division II Championship.

 The Spirit Programs, cheer, dance, and mascots, of Sam Houston hold the most National titles out of all of the sports and recreational activities at Sam Houston.
-The coed team is the reigning champions from NCA this past April.
-The All Girl team made school history by winning their first National Championship in April 2014.

 Campus media

-The SHSU School of Mass Communication operates KSHU, a student-run radio (90.5 FM) and television (cable channel 7) station, broadcasting news, sports, and entertainment programming for the campus and community.
+The SHSU Dept. of Mass Communication operates KSHU, a student-run radio (90.5 FM) and television (cable channel 7) station, broadcasting news, sports, and entertainment programming for the campus and community.
 "The Houstonian" is the student-published twice-weekly campus newspaper.
 Broadcast studios and offices for all three media are located within the Dan Rather Communication Building.

 The Alcalde was the university's annual yearbook, published from 1910 to 1998 and 2003 to 2006; it was named in honor of Texas Governor Oran Roberts, whose nickname was "The Old Alcalde".